-☐ Make a copy of SPAT Reflection Journal. ☐ Save it in your SPAT folder.
-1e ıe ıe Choose a method of reflection from the options provided in the journal. ıe ☐ Each day, reflect on teaching your SPAT Unit Plan in your Daily Reflection Journal, using the "Guiding Prompts" in the template to guide your reflection.
-Effective reflection makes connections between what happens in the classroom and its impact on instruction.
+Part 1: Da ily Reflection During the Teaching of your SPAT Unit Plan (During Instruction) Make a copy of SPAT Reflection Journal .
+Save it in your SPAT folder.
+Choose a method of reflection from the options provided in the journal.
+Each day, reflect on teaching your SPAT Unit Plan in your Daily Reflection Journal, using the "Guiding Prompts" in the template to guide your reflection. ☐ Effective reflection makes connections between what happens in the classroom and its impact on instruction.
 Connections between instructional choices and student outcomes provide reflection for growth.
-Utilize your journal as a "portfolio," adding images and samples of student work to help paint a picture of student lear This will help you with your Final Reflection.
+Utilize your journal as a "portfolio," adding images and samples of student work to help paint a picture of student learning.
+This will help you with your Final Reflection.
 Include evidence of Focus Student work.
 Share with your liaison for feedback.
-Utilize the "SPAT Reflection Journal Rubric" to guide your process. rning.
-Part 2: Summative Reflection (After Final Lesson/Summative Assessment is given) Reread, listen, or watch your daily reflections.
+Utilize the "SPAT Reflection Journal Rubric" to guide your process.
+Part 2: Su mmative Reflection (After Final Lesson/Summative Assessment is given) Reread, listen, or watch your daily reflections.
 If necessary, transcribe your audio/video recordings to written format.
 Consider recurring themes that emerged during your SPAT unit instruction.